florenciaduportal/paw-paws/README.md

 # paw-paws
-I love my pets and looking at  their cute paws and faces makes me feel in love.
+I love my pets, looking at  their cute paws and faces makes me feel in love.